Skip to main content

 1. Clone Memfault SDK

-git submodule add https://github.com/memfault/memfault-firmware-sdk.git components/memfault-firmware-sdk
+git submodule add https://github.com/memfault/memfault-firmware-sdk.git third-party/memfault-firmware-sdk

 2. Add Memfault SDK to the ESP-IDF CMake Build System